zyedidia/micro/README.md

 Micro uses the amazing [tcell library](https://github.com/gdamore/tcell), but this means that micro is restricted to the platforms tcell supports.
-As a result, micro does not support Plan9, and Cygwin (although this may change in the future).
+As a result, micro does not support Plan9 or Cygwin (although this may change in the future).
 Micro also doesn't support NaCl (which is deprecated anyway).

 ## Usage